-If, after reading this guidance, you are still unsure about whether you should make a declaration in relation to a determination you should make the declaration.
-You may also wish to speak to your professional body, or take your own legal advice, before deciding whether to make a declaration.
+If, after reading this guidance, you are still unsure about whether you should make a declaration, you should make the declaration.
+You may also wish to speak to your employer or professional body, or take your own legal advice, before deciding whether to make a declaration.